Proxy server guidelines for Azure Virtual Desktop

 The Azure Virtual Desktop client supports proxy servers configured with system settings or a Network Proxy CSP.

 Clients running on Windows 7 don't support proxy server connections for reverse-connect RDP data.
 If the client can't directly connect to the Azure Virtual Desktop gateways, the connection won't work.

 The following table shows which Azure Virtual Desktop clients support proxy servers:

 For more information about proxy support on Linux based thin clients, see Thin client support.

 There are many third-party services and applications that act as a proxy server.
 These third-party services include distributed next-gen firewalls, web security systems, and basic proxy servers.
-We can't guarantee that every configuration is compatible with Windows Virtual Desktop.
+We can't guarantee that every configuration is compatible with Azure Virtual Desktop.
 Microsoft only provides limited support for connections established over a proxy server.
 If you're experiencing connectivity issues while using a proxy server, Microsoft support recommends you configure a proxy bypass and then try to reproduce the issue.